FrostCorealis/Terra-Hedgehog-Fox-Game/README.md

 # Terra-Hedgehog-Fox

-This is the frontend of my buildspace terra project.
+This is the frontend of my buildspace Terra project.
 The contract is deployed on Terra's testnet (Bombay).